 But, unlike your babies, he doesn't cry.
 That, the unpredictable indecipherable crying of a baby, is left entirely to you.

 All of life seems to stop when you are inside his room and when you emerge from the room, from the house, it seems unreal that the world should be going on without acknowledgement of how severely your life has been rocked.
 Have the cars always driven this fast?
 Has the sun always been this blinding?
-Where are all these people going and can I just lay down here in this soft snow for awhile?
-Because you are tired.
-You have done nothing but sit here and stroke his forehead and hands but you are just so very tired.
+Where are all these people going and can you just lay down here in this soft snow for awhile?
+You have done nothing but sit here and stroke his forehead and hands and stare at his impenetrable face but you are just so very tired.

 As with your babies, you know that part of loving him is caring for his needs, holding him close, and ultimately, letting him go.